While there are hundreds of different marketing strategies, only one can bring in consistent sales from day one: social media advertising.

 Social media advertising management cost will vary depending on who you hire.
 Agencies and freelancers often charge fees based on 5%-20% of your total monthly ad spend and will often include a management fee.

 There is no better marketing strategy for ecommerce than social media advertising.
-No other avenue can deliver consistent, scalable, quality leads and customers from day one.
+No other avenue can deliver consistent, scalable, quality leads and customers from day one that can supplement any promotional marketing.

 Choose your platform.
 Run your campaign.
 Get results.